robertmand/FAIR-DaSH/_episodes/ep2.md

 **1- The structure of the data:** Data warehouse, Data lake and Data mart

-The following table summarize these differences:
+The following table summarizes these differences:

 Data repository            |            Data warehouse      |          Data mart            |         Data lake